scollinselliott/eratosthenes/README.md

 \text{MSD}(j) = \frac{1}{n-1} \sum_{i \in \Theta, i \neq j} \delta^2 (i,j)
 $$

-The squared displacement and MSD are computed in `eratosthenes` after running the `gibbs_ad()` function, as follows.
-Note that squared displacement may be computed for any event $i$ that represents a relative or absolute constraint, as well as an artifact production date, while $j$ can only be a relative event or absolute constraint (it would make no sense to omit an artifact production date, since these are conditional upon relative/absolute dates to begin with).
+The squared displacement and MSD are computed in `eratosthenes` for relative events and absolute constraints after running the `gibbs_ad()` function, and for an artifact type after running the `gibbs_ad_type()` function.
+Note that squared displacement may be computed for any event
+$i$ that represents a relative or absolute constraint, as well as a type (the use date is used to compute displacement for finds, as it is affected by both production and deposition) production date, while $j$ can only be a relative event or absolute constraint (it would make no sense to omit e.g. an artifact production date, since these are conditional upon relative/absolute dates to begin with).
 Similarly, MSD can only be computed for relative/absolute events.